Unique-Divine/Unique-Divine.github.io/src/content/post/code/golang.md

 <!-- Anki placeholder -->

-Q: GO is not an object-oriented language like C++ or Java.
+Q: Go is not an object-oriented language like C++ or Java.

 Q: Define a `Saiyan` structure with a name (string) and power (int).